-October 31, 1517, Martin Luther nailed the Ninety-five Theses to a church door.
+On October 31, 1517, Martin Luther nailed the Ninety-five Theses to a church door.
 His actions lead to what we now know as The Reformation.
-This year is the 500th Anniversary of that event!

-What was it all about?
-Rather than provide a summary of this important event in church history, I have pulled together a list of resources that you can use to study The Reformation as a family.
+What was the Reformation all about?
+Rather than provide a summary of this important event in church history, I have pulled together a list of resources that you can use to study the Reformation as a family.

-You will find something for all ages: printables for elementary grades, books for middle/high school, etc. Choose just one or two items, or several to create a mini unit study that can be done over a couple of weeks.
+You will find something for all ages: printables for elementary grades/families, books for middle/high school, etc. Choose just one or two items, or several to create a unit study that can be done over a couple of weeks.

 Reformation ABCs: The People, Places, and Things of the Reformation – from A to Z –Preschool/elementary grades.